saviganga/ansible-deploy-django-microservice/README.md

 # DIRECTORY STRUCTURE AND EXPLANATION

-- deploydigi.sh: script to deploy all services to their respective aws ec2 instances
+- deploydigi.sh: script to deploy all services to their respective aws ec2 instances. contains ansible playbooks to deploy services to aws ec2

 - ansible.cfg: ansible configuration file. hosy key checking was set to false to prevent ssh key prompt on first connection to remote servers